What Should I Expect?

 Going to new places and seeing new people can be an intimidating experience.
 We want to help make the transition as smooth as possible.
 To help, we have created our website to explain a little bit about our church and who we are, as well as what we believe.

 Elkin Valley Baptist is a relaxed and friendly atmosphere that offers a diverse environment for all people.
-We offer childcare at our 10:30am service.
+We offer childcare at both our 8:25am and our 10:35am service times.

 What Should I Wear?